-- The symbol is a weak object.
+- The symbol is a weak symbol that has not been specifically tagged as a weak object symbol.
 When a weak defined symbol is linked with a normal defined symbol, the normal defined symbol is used with no error.
-When a weak undefined symbol is linked and the symbol is not defined, the value of the weak symbol becomes zero with no error.
-On some systems, uppercase indicates that a default value has been specified. - W - The symbol is a weak symbol that has not been specifically tagged as a weak object symbol.
-When a weak defined symbol is linked with a normal defined symbol, the normal defined symbol is used with no error.
 When a weak undefined symbol is linked and the symbol is not defined, the value of the symbol is determined in a system-specific manner without error.
-On some systems, uppercase indicates that a default value has been specified. - The symbol is a stabs symbol in an a.out object file.
+On some systems, uppercase indicates that a default value has been specified. - The symbol is a stabs symbol in an alout object file.
 In this case, the next values printed are the stabs other field, the stabs desc field, and the stab type.
 Stabs symbols are used to hold debugging information. - ?
 The symbol type is unknown, or object file format specific. - The symbol name.